MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formatar

-Nove dígitos sem espaços ou delimitadores
+nove dígitos sem espaços ou delimitadores

 ### <a name="pattern"></a>Padrão

-Nove dígitos
+nove dígitos

 ### <a name="checksum"></a>Soma de verificação